kennyloeffler/1s_processing_documentation/README.md

 I learned a lot about connection between different inputs and outputs.
 The map() function helped me, to set the min and max values of the sliders.
 I also set the minimum audio input from the microphone to a level, where it needs to be a little bit loud, so the sphere won´t react on a pin that falls to the floor.

 # My future with Processing

+As mentioned before, i study because i want to connect things.
+I want to create "multi-media-expiriences", where people can create music or visuals different and in new ways.
+Processing is a good tool, but it is also connectable to other tools and devices.
+In the course we already worked with the Arduino.
+This set of tools and devices is also connectable to Ableton.
+Ableton is a company from Berlin which is producing a DAW (Digital Audio Workstation) called Live.
+I produce electronic music with Ableton Live, and also play this music live in clubs.
+To produce a "multi-medial-expirience", Ableton Live has an integrated tool called "Max for Live".
+With Max for Live, i am able to add features, instruments or effects by my self.
+I can connect these extensions to devices like Processing or Arduino and create an expirience that goes beond "just" music.
+I hope i can proceed my study on the FH;P in this direction and learn more about visualizations, multi-media-instalations, interactive technology and of course, music.